Work Smarter – Not Harder

 The following overview helps with making the right choice:

-- Hourly rate: Flexible, detailed and exact – but the timesheet should be set up and submitted weekly.
-The customer can rarely realistically tell the effort in advance.
+• Hourly rate: Flexible, detailed and exact – but the timesheet should be set up and submitted weekly.
+Payments are made based on the actual hours worked, and this payment option offers flexibility for both parties.
+The customer can rarely realistically tell the effort in advance, making it difficult to accurately estimate the total cost.
 The contractor will not continue working if unpaid and if necessary, can stop working promptly.

-- Daily rate: This method of fee calculation is more flexible and easier for customers to estimate in advance.
-Also, extensions are more manageable.
+• Daily rate: This method of fee calculation is more flexible and easier for customers to estimate in advance.
+Payments are structured based on the number of days worked, and this payment option allows for manageable extensions.
 In addition, the contractor can easily install a buffer, for example, if designs or other corrections are needed.
 However, less detailed information is available in case of a dispute.
 The remedy in this case can be to create online invoices and thus collect detailed evidence using a timesheet app.

-- Flat fee or fixed price: This is mostly safe for the customer as the services and fees are fixed.
+• Flat fee or fixed price: This is mostly safe for the customer as the services and fees are fixed.
+The final cost is agreed upon at the outset and does not change, providing clarity for both parties.
+This payment option allows clients to know the exact cost and total cost of the project upfront.
 It may take a little longer and needs more effort than calculated, but the contractor stands a chance to lose out and do unpaid work.
 To be safe, the contractor should have an accurate listing of services to be rendered from the beginning and any other work should be billed separately.
+Payments are typically made according to milestones or upon project completion, depending on the agreement.

 Create online invoice – resources